larsks/direwolf-docs/user-guide.md

 Put the Dire Wolf distribution file, `direwolf-1.6.0-win_x86_64.zip` (or similar name depending on version), in some convenient location such as your user directory.
 In this example, we will use `C:\Users\John`.

-In Windows Explorer, right click on this file and pick "Extract All…" Click on the Extract button.
+In Windows Explorer, right click on this file and pick "Extract All..."
+Click on the Extract button.

 You should end up with a new folder containing: